How To Buy A House In Japan As A Foreigner

 Example of registered seals

-For formal documents in Japan, instead of signing without a signature, you will need a jitsuin (実印), a registered hanko with the municipal office of a city, ward, town, or village.
+For formal documents in Japan, instead of signing with a signature, you will need a jitsuin (実印), a registered hanko with the municipal office of a city, ward, town, or village.

 After registering your seal, you will receive the registration certificate (印鑑証明書, inkan shomeisho), which is equivalent to a notarized signature.